Jahia/security-filter/README.md

 Personal API token or JWT token can hold scopes.
 For example you can grant a token to get server status, but not to undeploy a module.
 Scopes can be automatically granted based on browser origin : some scopes are granted when called by same origin, or from a trusted origin.

-They can be restricted to some specific user profiles : some scopes can are available only to administrators, editors or privileged users
+They can be restricted to some specific user profiles : some scopes are available only to administrators, editors or privileged users

 If the request do not hold any scope granting the requested API, access will be denied.